Jannik Schümann: Career

 Schümann made his screen debut at the age of 11 when he made an appearance in an episode of the medical drama TV series The Air Rescue Team.
 At the age of 12, he lent his voice to the main character of the German radio drama adaptation of Oscar and the Lady in Pink, a novel by Éric-Emmanuel Schmitt.
 When he was 15, he was cast in the two-part film Das Glück am anderen Ende der Welt.
 Throughout his teenage years, he appeared in TV series, films, theater, radio dramas, and also dubbed characters in cartoon films.

 Schümann rose to prominence in 2011 at the age of 17 in a supporting role in Homevideo, a cyberbullying drama, where he portrayed Henry who cyberbullies a classmate, the main character portrayed by Jonas Nay, into committing suicide.
 The film received critical acclaim, winning numerous awards including the Deutscher Fernsehpreis for Best TV film.
 Schümann's performance earned him the New Faces Award nomination for Best Young Actor.
 In the following year, he was cast in a supporting role in Barbara as well as in Mittlere Reife, where he portrayed a young drug dealer, for which he was awarded the Special Jury Prize at the Hessischer Fernsehpreis 2012, along with the ensemble cast.

 In 2013, Schümann starred as the manipulative teenager Alev El Quamar in Gaming Instinct, a drama film adaptation of Juli Zeh's novel of the same name.
 In 2015, he was cast in the leading role of a transgender teenager in Call Me Helen.
 In 2016, he starred as the love interest of Louis Hofmann in Center of My World, a gay coming-of-age drama dubbed by The Hollywood Reporter as "a beguiling teen romance", while described by The Guardian as "genuinely cute".
 The film received a 100% rating by film critics on Rotten Tomatoes, as well as numerous international awards and nominations.
-It is an adaptation of Andreas Steinhöfel’s award-winning eponymous young adult novel.
+It is an adaptation of Andreas Steinhöfel’s award-winning young adult novel of the same name.

 In 2017, Schümann was cast as the lead in the critically acclaimed dystopian drama Godless Youth, opposite of Jannis Niewöhner.
 In the same year, he was cast as Albrecht von Schlacht in the comedy High Society.
 In 2019, he appeared alongside Keira Knightley in the British historical drama The Aftermath, as well as in the second season of drama series Charité, distributed by Netflix.
 The story is set in the hospital Charité in Berlin during the Second World War.
 Schümann portrays Otto, the main character's brother, a homosexual student of medicine who opposes the Nazi regime.
 After serving his military duty, he returns from war to work in the hospital, where he falls in love with Martin.
 They keep their affair a secret in fear of Martin being sent to a concentration camp over Paragraph 175, a German law that made homosexual acts a crime.